 This recipe for French-inspired blueberry pie should become a staple dessert: it’s quick, it’s easy, it's healthy, and most importantly, it’s sublimely delicious.
 Raw blueberries perch atop a filling of sapphire blue cooked berries.
 The pie is a mix of creamy filling with the firmness of raw fruit.
 We love this made with wild Maine blueberries (the best in the world to my mind), but it can be made with any good quality berry.Continue to 5 of 8 below.

 05 of 08

 Gluten-Free Rustic Apple or Pear Galette

-The addition of optional golden raisins and Calvados (apple brandy), cinnamon and a touch of lemon will elevate this rustic pie to new heights.
-It is an easy and delicious dessert for brunch or a dinner party and dresses up nicely with a dollop of pastured cream, vanilla tofu whip or walnut cream for an extra special treat.
+The addition of optional golden raisins and Calvados (apple brandy), cinnamon, and a touch of lemon will raise this rustic pie to new heights.
+It is an easy and delicious dessert for brunch or a dinner party and dresses up nicely with a dollop of pastured cream, vanilla tofu whip, or walnut cream for an extra special treat.

 06 of 08

 We love old-fashioned, deep-dish apple pie.
 Every good baker has her own version, and we like our pie stacked with fruit, well-spiced, and encased in a tender crust.
 You can make a vegan deep-dish pie with this recipe or you can make a traditional double crust deep dish pie as presented here.
 Don’t be intimidated by the pile of apple slices; as the fruit cooks it compresses and the finished product will not be as high.

 07 of 08